 Many of you are well aware of the Bedding Law that exists in the USA (as well as many other countries).
-As much as consumers like to complain about the requirements, these laws are there for our protection.
+As much as consumers like to complain about the requirements and the resulting law labels, these laws are there for our protection.
 What I did not know as a consumer turned manufacturer is that the law is not a US Federal Law per say.
 In some ways, it is.
 In other ways, it is not.
 It is state controlled and regulated.
 Please note that I am not a legal expert so some of my references and use of terminology may be a little skewed.
 Please do your own research based on your own products if you are someone that has the US “legal designation” of manufacturer.

 Did you know that of the 50 Continental States that only 14 states require registration for a Uniform Registration Number within their state?
 That registration number is the number given to your “manufacturing facility.”
 It is an identification number put in a big URN database.
 This is the number that is used to track back to you (the manufacturer) in case something is wrong (with your product contents or your labels).

 Those ever so hated LAW LABELS that you find on just about any piece of bedding, upholstered furniture, sleeping bags, etc. are there for our protection if the manufacturer uses a product that is deemed not safe for use.
 This is especially important in items that are intended for sleep (especially for children).
 So these labels that state “Not to be removed under penalty of law…” are there for a good reason.
 We can still hate them, but they will not be going away any time soon now would we want them to.
 I personally want to know what is hidden inside my products.